 Taste

 Much like the aroma, the flavor is malt centric.
 The pale style is more grainy, sweet breadiness with whispers of toast.
 The dark version has a deep toastiness and breadiness to the taste.
-There is a possibility of a slight caramel flavor as well.
-The yeast flavor character is low to medium banana, clove, vanilla flavors.

 The dark version exhibits the dark fruity esters such as plums, grapes, raisins, and prunes.
 This style ages well and becomes more complex over time.
 Low hop bitterness with no hop flavor should be the expectation.
 Dry finish with subtle notes of alcohol without being hot.